Benigno Fitial: Governorship

-Fitial was away from office for several weeks in late 2006 when he underwent successful surgery at UCLA Medical Center in Los Angeles on October 31 to correct spinal stenosis.
+Fitial was away from office for several weeks in late 2006 when he underwent successful surgery at UCLA Medical Center on October 31 to correct spinal stenosis.

 Lieutenant Governor Timothy Villagomez resigned from office on April 24, 2009, following his conviction on federal criminal charges related to fraud while he was a member of the CNMI House of Representatives.
 Villagomez became the highest ranking CNMI official ever to be convicted in a criminal trial.

 Under the Northern Mariana Islands Commonwealth Constitution, when a lieutenant governor vacancy occurs, the governor appoints a successor with the "advice and consent" of the Northern Mariana Islands Senate.
 Governor Fitial nominated the CNMI Secretary of Finance Eloy Inos to fill the lieutenant governor vacancy on April 27, 2009.
 Fitial and Inos had first met years earlier while both were working for the government of the now defunct Trust Territory of the Pacific Islands.
 Fitial was working as a budget analyst, while Inos was employed as a tax manager for the Trust Territory's revenue division at the time.
+They also worked together later as executives at Tan Holdings Corporation.
 Inos was unanimously confirmed in a vote by all 9 members of the Senate on Friday, May 1, 2009.
 Inos was sworn into office by Governor Fitial shortly after the Senate vote, becoming the Northern Mariana Islands first unelected Lieutenant Governor.